 Anytime a topic is clouded by misinformation, misconceptions arise and damage the people and institutions that deal with that topic.
 In this case, addicts without accurate information may have a harder time finding effective help for their disease, and treatment facilities have a harder time providing effective treatment when the community is ill-informed about their purpose and value.

-If you or a loved one want more information about addiction, reach out to the Florida House Experience for answers.
+If you or a loved one want more information about addiction, reach out to FHE Health for answers.